 Visitor Information Centers

-Georgia's 11 Visitor Information Centers serve as a gateway to the state and are located on major travel arteries in Augusta, Columbus, Kingsland, Lavonia, Plains, Ringgold, Savannah, Tallapoosa, Valdosta, West Point and Sylvania.
+Georgia's 12 Visitor Information Centers serve as gateways to the state.
+They are located in Hartsfield-Jackson Atlanta International Airport and on major travel arteries in Augusta, Columbus, Kingsland, Lavonia, Plains, Ringgold, Savannah, Tallapoosa, Valdosta, West Point and Sylvania.
 Travelers are greeted by information specialists who provide valuable travel information, directions and traffic updates, weather conditions and book hotel rooms.
-Whether you're visiting Georgia or passing through, the state travel guide, maps, a variety of brochures and other collateral materials are available for you at the Visitor Information Centers.
+Whether you are visiting Georgia or passing through, the state travel guide, maps, a variety of brochures and other collateral materials are available for you at the Visitor Information Centers.